Skip To Main Content

 Application

-Manatee County administers the local application and review process for Justice Assistance Grant (JAG) funds in coordination with the Public Safety Coordinating Council (PSCC).
+Manatee County administers the local application and review process for Justice Assistance Grant (JAG) funds in coordination with the PSCC.

 Eligible applicants may include local government agencies and qualified organizations whose proposed projects align with JAG allowable purpose areas and local public safety priorities.